spacetelescope/stistools/doc/source/gettingstarted.rst

 Setting up CRDS (Recommended)
 =============================

-Some calibration tasks in stistools require additional reference files to successfully run.
+Some calibration tasks in ``stistools`` require additional reference files to successfully run.
 In the past, users were expected to download these reference files manually by using `MAST <http://archive.stsci.edu/hst/search.php>`_.
 While this approach is still valid, it can be inconvenient.
 The HST Calibration Reference Data System (CRDS) has a `python package <https://hst-crds.stsci.edu/docs/cmdline_bestrefs/>`_ that can easily download and cache the relevant reference files for your data for you.
-And in fact, the crds package is a part of the astroconda stack and therefore is already installed if you've installed stistools through AstroConda.
+And in fact, the crds package is a part of the ``stenv`` stack and therefore is already installed if you've installed ``stistools`` through ``stenv``.
 To get this setup, all we need to do is run a few commands:

 .. code-block:: sh